 Seasonal Housing and Break Operations

-Tufts operations are adjusted annually during Thanksgiving break, winter break, spring break, and summer session.
+Tufts operations are adjusted annually during fall break, winter break, spring break, and summer session.
 The most significant updates to the student experience for students in the School of Arts & Sciences (including the SMFA at Tufts) and the School of Engineering during these breaks are summarized here.

 The dates of breaks and the plan for each break is announced months in advance to enable all students to make choices about how and where to spend their break.
 Students should make their plans carefully, based on the guidance provided here.
 Please also consult the Student Life Calendar and the Academic Calendar for important break-related dates.